 Proper controls will be established by the Superintendent to assure the user's responsibility for, and return of, all school equipment.

-SOURCE: MASC August 2016
+SOURCE: MASC - Reviewed 2022

 File: EEA

 STUDENT TRANSPORTATION SERVICES

+Note: look at MGL 71:16C to create separate policy for Regionals

 The major purpose of the school district's transportation services is to aid students in getting to and from school in an efficient, safe, and economical manner.

-The school district will contract for transportation services.
+The school district may contract for transportation services.
 The School Committee will award contracts on a competitive bid basis.
-Bus contractors and taxi contractors, who will be held responsible for the safe operation of school buses, will comply with all applicable state laws and regulations, including but not limited to:
+Bus contractors, 7D contractors and school districts, who will be held responsible for the safe operation of school buses, will comply with all applicable state laws and regulations, including but not limited to:

 1. Specifications for school bus design and equipment